dstotz/heartland-retail-pole-display/README.md

 ### Settings

-You can access the in-app settings by pressing/clicking on the bottom left, top right, and top left corners in any order, then pressing any corner a second time and it will open the setup menu.
-You have 10 seconds to complete that click flow and then the timers reset.
+You can access the in-app settings by pressing/clicking on the bottom left, top right, and top left corners in any order within 10 seconds.
+Or by clicking and holding in one of those 3 corners for 3 seconds.

 From the settings you can change your Subdomain, API token, and station to watch.
 Other UI settings will likely also be available in the future for themeing.
 Note: the station list will not populate until you have a valid API Token and Subdomain entered.